learning3d/assignment1/README.md

 You will need to manually define the vertices and faces of the mesh.
-Once you have the vertices and faces, you can define a single-color texture, similarly to the cow in `render_mesh.py`.
+Once you have the vertices and faces, you can define a single-color texture, similarly to the cow in `render_cow.py`.
 Remember that the faces are the vertex indices of the triangle mesh.

 It may help to draw a picture of your tetrahedron and label the vertices and assign 3D coordinates.

-**On your webpage, show a 360-degree gif animation of your tetrahedron.
+> <g>**Submission**</g>: On your webpage, show a 360-degree gif animation of your tetrahedron.
-Also, list how many vertices and (triangle) faces your mesh should have.**
+Also, list how many vertices and (triangle) faces your mesh should have.

 ### 2.2 Constructing a Cube (5 points)